 3.2 Risk case processing workflow

 The first step in the risk case processing module is to collect risk cases through a web search method.
 In total 590 risk cases were collected from the following major organisational and governmental construction accident databases: (1) Structural-Safety [11], (2) the National Institute for Occupational Safety and Health (NIOSH) [12], (3) WorkSafeBC [44], (4) Occupational Safety and Health Administration [45], and (5) others (e.g. some published papers that document construction accidents).
 The source distribution of collected risk cases is shown in Figure 3 and the category distribution is presented in Figure 4.
-Though collecting as many risk cases as possible from every category of project risks could improve the reliability of the proposed approach, this study stopped collecting more cases due to the following reasons: (1) the authors have only limited research time and the main focus of this study is developing a NLP based general approach for risk case retrieval instead of establishing a complete risk case database; (2) it is observed that some risks (e.g. collapse of structure, loss of life) that may lead to severe consequences attract more attention while there are very few detailed reports available on those risks that are not so dangerous, e.g. financial loss, time overrun.
+Although collecting as many risk cases as possible from every category of project risks could improve the reliability of the proposed approach, this study stopped collecting more cases due to the following reasons: (1) the authors have only limited research time and the main focus of this study is developing a NLP based general approach for risk case retrieval instead of establishing a complete risk case database; (2) it is observed that some risks (e.g. collapse of structure, loss of life) that may lead to severe consequences attract more attention while there are very few detailed reports available on those risks that are not so dangerous, e.g. financial loss, time overrun.

 Figure 3 Source distribution of collected risk cases